-DISCLAIMER: This blog contains affiliate links, which means that I will receive a small commission if you click on one of the product links.
+DISCLAIMER: This blog contains affiliate links, meaning I will receive a small commission if you click on one of the product links.
 This helps support my blog and allows me to continue to make articles like this.

-When we both came back with our results and compared what would be our daily itineraries.
-Some were a bit pricey others were less than $20 or FREE.
+When we both returned with our results and compared our daily itineraries, some were a bit pricey others were less than $20 or FREE.
 I want you to know that you can go to Hawaii and have a great time and save some money.
 Also, check with Groupon for some great deals that they offer.

-Check with each destination for admission times and if you’re going during any holidays be prepared for a crowd.
+Check with each destination for admission times, and if you’re going during any holidays, be prepared for a crowd.
 Sunblock and insect repellent is recommended as well.
 One thing I wish I had was a better pair of sneakers.
-We all love shopping for vacation and buying new clothes.
-But it’s best to bring a pair of shoes that you have worn and that is comfortable.
+We all love shopping for vacations and buying new clothes.
+But it’s best to bring a pair of shoes that you have worn, and that is comfortable.

 Breaking in a new pair of shoes or sneakers can be rough and lead to blisters.
-When hiking on some trails you want to protect your feet and ankles.
+When hiking on some trails, you want to protect your feet and ankles.
 You will need water shoes for some beaches due to rocks, coral, and broken shells.
 Bringing your lunch can save you from buying food.
-When going to the following destinations, stick to the rules, don’t go off the trails and most of all enjoys yourself.
+When going to the following destinations, stick to the rules, don’t go off the trails, and most of all, enjoy yourself.

 THINGS TO DO IN HAWAII